bossguloi/bossguloi.github.io/_posts/2019-08-14-mba-for-start-up.md

 <center><b>Loi</b> is the author of this site.</center>

  I'm not a developer or designer or writer.
-If you like the contents of this site or using them, please give a **star** for motivation, It makes me happy.
+If you like the contents of this site or want to reprint them, please give a **star** for motivation, It makes me happy.

 <iframe src="https://ghbtns.com/github-btn.html?user=bossguloi&repo=bossguloi.github.io&type=star&count=true&size=large" frameborder="0" scrolling="0" width="160px" height="30px"></iframe>